JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 Additional notes:

-1. You cannot revoke access to the original organization that API belongs to – (no self-revoke access is allowed)
+1. You cannot revoke access to the original organization that API belongs to – (no self-revoke access is allowed).

 * Revoke access is only done at the organizational level, which means that irrespectively of the number of applications belonging to the organizations using the API, the process of revoking API access will be a one-off process, revoking access to the selected organization, and by consequence, all applications using the API.